Active Threads | Active Posts | Unanswered Today | Since Yesterday | This Week

 Most interesting for me was Adams' inking over Jack Kirby, and his perspective as an insider at the time, of how Kirby was treated by DC from 1970-1975

 I didn't know that Adams had such a reluctance to ink Kirby, that he saw doing so as intrusion on Kirby's own creative vision.
-But that Adams felt at least his more conscienscious inking of Kirby's work at least was more respectful of Kirby's creative vision than others, that Adams felt his inking Kirby was a better alternative than others like Al Plastino and Murphy Anderson, who would dominate and blunt Kirby's artistic vision far more, if Adams' were to refuse the assignment to ink Kirby.
+But that Adams felt at least his more conscienscious inking of Kirby's work at least was more respectful of Kirby's creative vision than others, that Adams felt his inking Kirby was a better alternative than others like Al Plastino and Murphy Anderson, who would dominate and blunt Kirby's artistic vision far more, if Adams were to refuse the assignment to ink Kirby.

-I enjoyed the collaboration of Kirby with all these artists, if only for a few issues, to see the contrast of them, and I still felt Kirby shined through regardless, each interesting in their own way, .
+I enjoyed the collaboration of Kirby with all these artists, if only for a few issues, to see the contrast of them, and I still felt Kirby shined through regardless, each interesting in their own way.
 Plastino was only inking Superman and Jimmy Olsen figures in JIMMY OLSEN 133 and 134, and FOREVER PEOPLE 1.

-Anderson inked Superman and Jimmy Olsen heads in 135-139, 141-145, and 148, with Colletta inking the rest.
+Anderson inked Superman and Jimmy Olsen heads in 135-139, 141-145, and 148, with Colletta inking the rest of those issues.

 And Mike Royer inking the entire contents in 146-147.